martin-ockajak/automorph/docs/rest-rpc/README.md

 * `message` - A JSON string representing an error message.
 This field is mandatory.
 * `code` - A JSON number representing an error code.
 This field is optional.
+* `details` - An arbitrary JSON value representing additional error information.
+This field is optional.

 - Message format: JSON
 - Content-Type: application/json